Last Revised 7/2023

-- Investigations: detecting, investigating and preventing breaches of policy, and criminal offences, in accordance with applicable law.
+Investigations: detecting, investigating and preventing breaches of policy, and criminal offenses, in accordance with applicable law.

 DISCLOSING PERSONAL INFORMATION

 The categories of third parties to whom we may disclose Personal Information about a specific individual depend on, among other things, our relationship or interaction with a specific California resident.
-During the past 12 months, we may have disclosed many or all the categories of information described in this Notice for our business purposes also described in this Notice the following categories of third parties:
+During the past 12 months, we may have disclosed many or all the categories of information described in this Notice for our business purposes.
+Also described in this Notice are the following categories of third parties: